VOLUNTEER

 Volunteer Naturalists

-If you are interested in joining our staff Naturalists to lead K-12 students in hands-on learning experiences at Jug Bay, please contact Education Coordinator at 410-222-8006.
+If you want to join our staff Naturalists leading K - 12 students in hands-on learning experiences at Jug Bay, don't hesitate to contact the Education Coordinator at 410-222-8006 or complete the linked Google form.

 Groups

-Volunteer groups may sign up for stewardship opportunities that do not require training by contacting our Volunteer Coordinator, Debra Gage, at 410-222-8006 or rpgage00@aacounty.org.
+Volunteer groups may sign up for stewardship opportunities that do not require training by completing a Group Program Request.

 Scout Service Projects

-Jug Bay Wetlands Sanctuary encourage scouts interested in doing their Eagle or Gold Award Projects at Jug Bay to contact our Volunteer Coordinator, Debra Gage, at 410-222-8006 or rpgage00@aacounty.org.
-Debra will provide project ideas that will promote Sanctuary's education, research, stewardship, and protection goals.
+Jug Bay Wetlands Sanctuary encourages scouts interested in doing their Eagle or Gold Award Projects at Jug Bay to contact Ranger Greg by emailing rpimho25@aacounty.org.
+Greg will provide project ideas that will promote Sanctuary's education, research, stewardship, and protection goals.